 Early Origins of the Washbyrne family

-The surname Washbyrne was first found in Devon where it is related the family took their name from Waseborne in that county soon after the Norman Conquest in 1066.
+The surname Washbyrne was first found in Devon where it is related the family took their name from Waseborne, now Wasbourne in that county soon after the Norman Conquest in 1066.
 This village was granted to Hermer from Gotshelm.

 By the end of the 11th century they had branched to Worcestershire where they became a family great consequence.
 They were generations of knights at the Manor at the Washbournes intermarring with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
 Sir Roger Washbourne is the first on record.

 Early rolls reveal Williara de Wasseburn listed in the Pipe Rolls for Worcestershire in 1204.
 John Washburn was found in the Subsidy Rolls for Worcestershire c.
 1280 and William de Wasshebourn was found in the Feet of Fines for Yorkshire in 1333.

 The Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)

 Early History of the Washbyrne family